araujoricardo/labook/README.md

 # labook📖👩👴🧓👩‍🦰👨‍⚖️👩‍🍳👩‍🎓👨‍🎓👩‍🎤👨‍✈️
- Backend of an imaginary social network
+ Backend of an imaginary social network.

 ## The App

+endpoints:</br>
+* sign up
+* login
+* create friendship
+* undo friendship
+* create post
+* get all feed of posts
+* get filtered feed
+* like post
+* undo like post
+* comment on post
+* pagination of feed

 ## Tools and technologies 🛠